dk/Prima/README.md

   brew install libiconv libxcomposite libxrandr libxcursor libxft fribidi fontconfig
      freetype giflib gtk+3 harfbuzz jpeg libpng libtiff webp libxpm libheif

+Note: if you plan on using Prima::OpenGL, compile Prima with WITH\_HOMEBREW=0 .
+This is because OpenGL uses native MacOSX GL, which can only be used with X11 libraries from /opt/X11/lib, while homebrew only seems to support mesa.
+However this also disables (known) homebrew libraries that already exist in /opt/X11/lib, and would cause coredumps if used together.
+Also, some libraries that ship without a pkg-config file will not be found.

 Note: if Prima crashes in libxft, do this: remove libxft and install custom-built xorg libraries, either very minimal

   brew install dk/x11/xorg-macros dk/x11/libxft